 Clear structures and processes have been established to assist students to be respectful and responsible.
-The School's PBL team consists of parents, teachers, non-teaching staff and members of the Leadership Team, including the Principal.
+The School's Positive Behaviour for Learning (PBL) team consists of parents, teachers, non-teaching staff and members of the Leadership Team, including the Principal.
 The team meets twice a term to discuss and respond to the needs that arise from the data collected across the School in the playground and classrooms.
-Parents are informed of the PBL focus for the fortnight in the newsletter which also includes the poster so that parents can continue the conversation and reinforce the ideas at home.
-PBL posters are displayed around the School highlighting the school rules and the behaviour matrix.
+Parents are informed of the PBL focus for the fortnight in the newsletter and on the school notice boards which also includes the poster so that parents can continue the conversation and reinforce the ideas at home.
+PBL posters are displayed around the School highlighting the School rules and the behaviour matrix.
 Posters are replaced regularly to reflect the focus for the fortnight.